UniFormal/uniformal.github.io/doc/applications/statistics.md

 title: MMT Statistics Exporter
 ---

-This adds the build target 'statistics' to MMT producing statistical information about an archive an mmt document and the contained theories.
+This adds the build target 'statistics' to MMT producing statistical information about an archive, an mmt document or a theory.
 The statistics are generated from the relational data files in an archive and are written to JSON files in export/statistics, one file per MMT document.
-Each statistics file contains a list of key value pairs (formaly a JSON array of JSON objects), each pair consist of a string describing what is counted and the count itself.
+Each statistics file contains a list of tuples of a key and a list of key value pairs (formally a JSON array of JSON objects consisting of a JSONString and a JSON array of JSON objects), each pair consist of a key describing which relations are considered and a list of tuples, a key describing the type of objects counted and the count itself.
 How exactly different declarations in the archive are counted is detailed below:

 ### Types of counted objects

-The sorts of different counted objects are the following ones:
+The sorts of different counted objects are the following ones (although in the JSON files only a short key is written):
 - `document`, `theory` and `view` declared in the archive or document (transitive closure of the `declares` relation)
 - `explicit theory morphism` (transitive closure of views)
 - `any theory morphism`(transitive closure of any (explicit or implicit theory morphisms))